 The formula for choosing the ultimate bracket winner, according to the Bleacher Report

-The Bleacher Report shares seven tips that they claim make their formula a success:
+shares seven tips that they claim make their formula a success:

 - Choose your last four teams first – Rather than starting at the bottom and working your way up, use analytics and data of each team’s performance to decide on your top four first.
 This will help you avoid any biased or emotional decisions.